 When asked how they began, he explains, “What we did was we mirrored what we were doing manually.”
 Having been both the developer and the user, Andy was in the unique position to be able to understand what the program should be able to do and also able to design it accordingly.

 Around the year 2000, the prototype of the Manuscript Manager platform was mature enough that it began to sell.
+It greatly reduced the workload of the editorial office and kept the entire peer review process documented and organized.
 “We found that there was a demand for it with some of the other Scandinavian and European based journals.”

 Over time, the list of clients grew, and as new journals came on board, the requests for special capabilities and features increased.